algolia/instantsearch/docgen/src/guides/customization.md

 (rendering) => (widgetParameters) => Widget
 ```

-We will cover two examples in this guide:
+In this guide, we will go through the implementation of the custom rendering of a
- - how to display a menu as a dropdown
+menu widget.
+In the end, we'll have a widget that behaves like a menu and that
- - how to enhance the displayed results based on what Algolia answers
+uses a dropdown for the rendering.

-Don't be scared! let's go together step by step on how to write a custom widget.
+Let's go step by step on how to write this custom widget.

 ### How to create a custom menu with a dropdown